Cholesterol Culture Comeback

-Context is very important here, and so although there are things that are legitimately far more harmful than others, even the best foods can be problematic in the right circumstances, and some people have the potential to withstand large amounts of stress.
+Context is very important here, and so although there are some things that are legitimately more harmful than others, even the best foods can be problematic in the right circumstances, and people have the potential to withstand large amounts of stress.

 “Previously it was deduced that food rich in cholesterol and saturated fatty acids is atherogenic, while food rich in n-3 PUFAs was recognized to be protective against vascular diseases.
 These deductions are in contradiction to the fact that saturated fatty acids withstand oxidation while n-3 PUFAs are subjected to LPO [lipid peroxidation] like all other PUFAs.”

-However, because there are so many dietary and environmental factors which simultaneously promote inflammation and impact upon metabolic health, it’s never really as simple as being a case of ‘just follow these guidelines and you’ll be fine.’
+Because, however, there are so many biological, dietary, and other environmental factors, which can simultaneously promote inflammation and negatively impact upon metabolic health, it’s not really as simple as being a case of ‘just follow these guidelines and you’ll be fine.’

 “Coronary artery disease pathogenesis and treatment urgently requires a paradigm shift.
 Despite popular belief among doctors and the public, the conceptual model of dietary saturated fat clogging a pipe is just plain wrong.”

-An holistic approach which considers the way many different kinds of stress can impact upon metabolic function in a cumulative fashion causing degeneration and disease, is likely to be far more effective.
+An holistic approach which considers the way that the cumulative effects of many different kinds of stress, can impact upon metabolic function, causing degeneration and disease, is likely to be far more illuminating.

 Cholesterol, Stress & Inflammation

-Without a deeper understanding of some very well demonstrated biological concepts – like the protective nature of cholesterol and the genuinely anti-inflammatory effect of the saturated fats – the thyroid suppressing anti-metabolic polyunsaturated fats are likely to continue to get a free pass.
+Without a deeper understanding of some very well demonstrated biological concepts – like the protective nature of cholesterol, and the genuinely anti-inflammatory effects of the saturated fats – the thyroid suppressing anti-metabolic polyunsaturated fats (PUFAs) are likely to continue to get a free pass.

 “There is also a growing understanding that an inflammatory response…is a crucial step in the genesis of atherosclerosis…many observations…conflict with the LDL [low-density lipoprotein]…hypothesis…high serum cholesterol and/or high LDL is protective against…atherosclerosis.”

-Under many varying conditions of stress – or wherever there is inflammation or simply injury of any kind – cholesterol levels increase as part of a basic physiologically defensive response.
+Under conditions of severe or ongoing stress – and wherever there is systemic inflammation or simply injury of any kind – cholesterol levels tend to increase as part of a basic physiologically defensive response.

-Cholesterol is a fundamental ingredient for the most protective substances – including pregnenolone, testosterone, progesterone and dhea – and proper thyroid function is crucial to the process which enables their production.
+Cholesterol is a fundamental ingredient for the production of the most protective substances – including pregnenolone, testosterone, progesterone and DHEA – and proper thyroid function is crucial to the process which enables their supply.

-As you age – and when thyroid metabolism slows – cholesterol remains as a last line of defense against stress, as less of the more specialised biochemical materials are able to be produced.
+As you age – and whenever thyroid metabolism slows – cholesterol remains as what can be seen as a last line of defense against stress, as less of the more specialized biochemical materials are able to be produced.